 Enjoy game drives and guided walks in Hwange National Park, with time to relax in camp watching wildlife at the pan.

-A traditional small safari camp in a game-rich area of Hwange NP
+An intimate safari camp in a game-rich area of Hwange NP

 Stay in a private concession in northern Hwange and enjoy warm hospitality amidst charming African decor.